Associate of Science Degree

 UCC Police Reserve Academy graduate demonstrates the right qualities to be successful in law enforcement.Read more ...

-UCC's AS degree in Criminal Justice has been developed with the cooperation and support of Southern Oregon University in Ashland.
-The degree is fully articulated with SOU’s Criminology and Criminal Justice program and allows you to transfer directly as a junior.
+The Associate of Science degree (Criminal Justice) has been developed with the cooperation and support of Southern Oregon University (SOU).
+The degree is fully articulated with SOU’s Criminology and Criminal Justice program and allows students to transfer directly as juniors as pre-majors in CCJ.
+See the articulation agreement on the SOU website.

 Ready to get started?